qis/horus/readme.md

 Usually, there are two types of cheats.

-1. Internal - when the game process is hooked and forced to run your code.
+1. Internal - when the game process is hooked and executes your code.<br/>
    An example for CS:GO can be found [here](https://github.com/qis/jeeves).

 2. External - when the game memory is read by an external process.<br/>